khadas/khadas_docs/android/source/vim4/AppPlatformSign.md

-title: System Permissions for 3rd Party Apps
+title: System Permissions for APP
 ---

 If a third-party application wants to obtain system permissions, it needs to declare its UID as a system process in the `AndroidManifest.xml` file, and the application needs to be signed with the platform key (signature).